 However, before we get into the details of improving eCommerce customer engagement, let us first take a look at some statistics which will help you understand why eCommerce customer engagement is critical:

-• 67 percent millennials and 56 percent Gen Xers prefer shopping online than in-store – BigCommerce
+- A strong majority of millennials and Gen Xers prefer shopping online than in-store – BigCommerce

-• Millennials and 56 percent Gen Xers spend 6 hours on online shopping on average per week – BigCommerce
+- Millennials and Gen Xers spend several hours on online shopping on average per week – BigCommerce

-• Americans spend 36 percent of their shopping budget on online shopping and 64 percent in-store - BigCommerce
+- Americans now spend a substantial portion of their shopping budget on online shopping - BigCommerce

 Because a huge portion of online users are millennials and they are always on the go, it is tougher to engage them in a way that is profitable to your business.